 Step 5.
 If necessary, move the slider of Quality to adjust the sound quality.

 Step 6.
 Hit Convert.
 The app starts to separate audio from video on Android.

 How to Extract Audio from Video on Windows

-In addition to utilizing VideoProc Converter to extract audio from video on Windows, we can use audio editors like Audacity, media converters like Freemake video converter, or even media players like VLC media player to get jobs done as well.
+In addition to utilizing VideoProc Converter AI to extract audio from video on Windows, we can use audio editors like Audacity, media converters like Freemake video converter, or even media players like VLC media player to get jobs done as well.
 Given the fact that most of the audio editors and media converters are not free and straightforward enough for green hands to use, here we just demonstrate how to extract audio from video with VLC media player.
 It's 100% free and relatively easy to use.

 Step 1.
 Download and install the latest version of VLC media player on your PC.

 Step 2.
 Hit Media > Convert/Save.
 Press Add and then select the target video file on the pop-up Windows Explorer panel.

 Step 3.
 Press the drop-down button of Play to find Convert/Save.
 Click this to lead yourself to a new panel.

 Step 4.
 Hit the Create a new profile button to open the Profile edition panel.
 Herein, enter the audio format name.
 In my case, I wish to save the extracted audio as MP3 format, so I enter Audio – MP3.